Kirui-Brian/file_metadata_analyser/REPORT_TEMPLATE.md

 ## 2. Introduction

 ### 2.1 Project Overview
-The File Metadata Analyzer is a Python-based digital forensics tool that extracts and analyzes metadata from various file types.
+The File Metadata Analyser is a Python-based digital forensics tool that extracts and analyzes metadata from various file types.
 Metadata, or "data about data," contains crucial information beyond the visible file content, including timestamps, authorship, location coordinates, and device information.

 ### 2.2 Problem Statement
 Digital forensic investigators need efficient tools to: